-- the content of the curriculum; - a school ethos which promotes a positive, supportive and secure environment and gives students a sense of being valued; - implementation of the school Behaviour Policy. - liaison with other agencies that support the student; - ensuring that, where a student subject to a child protection plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed.
+- The content of the curriculum; - A school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued; - Implementation of the school Behaviour Policy which is aimed at supporting vulnerable pupils.
+The school will ensure that the pupil knows that some behaviour is unacceptable but they are nonetheless valued and are not to be blamed for any abuse which has occurred; - Liaison with other agencies that support the pupil, such as Children's Social Care, Youth Offending service and Education Psychology Service; - Raising awareness to the school community of Operation Encompass and the school's involvement with Cheshire Police. - Ensuring that, where a pupil subject to a child protection plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed.